llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

         laptop $ dts duckiebot keyboard_control DUCKIEBOT_NAME

-        and press _A_
+        and press _A_ for switching the Duckiebot to the autonomous mode.

-    4. Observe the logs of charging manager/doorkeeper
+    4. Observe the logs of charging manager(for module 1) or doorkeeper (for module 2) You have
-    You have to see similar logs like this:
-    Repeat this experiment for other directions. _(During your experiments you may see some other logs then the one below, please ignore them.
-They are not relevant for our purpose)_
+    Repeat this experiment for other directions.

-> TODO: LOGS DUCKİEBOT ON WAY